Erik Pieters: Style of play

-Pieters' natural position is at left back and describes himself as an attacking fullback and is also capable of playing as a centre back if required.
+Pieters' natural position is at left-back and describes himself as an attacking full-back and is also capable of playing as a centre-back if required.
 "My first job is to defend but I always want to attack and contribute as much as I can for the team.
-I've played a couple of times in the centre of defence as well but left back is my position."
+I've played a couple of times in the centre of defence as well but left-back is my position."